-The government ignored the danger to bluefin tuna and gave industry its way when it denied Endangered Species Act protection to the fish in June 2011.
-After years of catching Pacific bluefin tuna before they reproduced, now Pacific populations are at critically low levels, having declined 96.4 percent from unfished levels.
+The government ignored the danger to bluefin tuna and gave industry its way when it denied Endangered Species Act protection to the fish in 2011.
+After years of catching Pacific bluefin tuna before they reproduced, populations are at critically low levels, having declined 96.4 percent from unfished levels.

 So right now the best way to stop overfishing is to vote with your plate.

 Bluefin tuna remains a prized menu item in some restaurants.
 Send the message that serving bluefin tuna is unacceptable by signing our pledge; then share this with your friends and local restaurants.

 Prominent climate researchers have warned that we must reduce the level of atmospheric carbon dioxide to 350 parts per million (ppm) or below in order to stabilize climate change and avoid global catastrophe.
 The Center for Biological Diversity, along with Bill McKibben's group 350.org, is advocating strongly for this necessary standard.

 While carbon dioxide isn't the only global warming pollutant we need to control, it's the number-one contributor to climate change.